 i.
 Hard gelatin capsules

-Hard gelatin capsules also known as two-piece capsules, hard shell capsule or dry-filled capsules are solid dosage forms in which one or more drug substances and/or excipients are enclosed within a small shell.
+Hard gelatin capsules also known as two-piece capsules or dry-filled capsules are solid dosage forms in which one or more drug substances and/or excipients are enclosed within a small shell.
 The shell consists of two parts: the body designed to contain the drug and the diluent, and the cap that is approximately half as long as the body.
-Drugs and granulations to be encapsulated are filled into the body and the shell is closed by bringing the body and the cap together.

 Hard shell capsules are available in a variety of standard sizes and are designated by numbers from 000 to 5.
 The size of the 000 capsule is the highest and that of the number 5 capsule is the smallest.